Harris County: Man killed after forklift falls over on Killough Street, authorities investigating

 Details are limited, but officials said the incident occurred in the 5400 block of Killough Street around 3:45 p.m.

-Officials said a man was found unresponsive next to a very large forklift that had fallen over.
+Officials said a man was found unresponsive underneath a very large forklift that had fallen over.

+The man is known to have been in his mid 50s and a licensed forklift operator.
+He was an experienced worker at the site.

+Upon reviewing surveillance video, officials said he was operating the forklift and had heavy equipment attached to the boom.

 What we don't know: